cbcore-demo/cb-code-examples/cd/using-dsl.md

 and you would see the response string.

 But with DSL (using the DSLIDE), you don't see any value.
-Firstly, because it is placed inside another element.
-The element name is typically based on the procedure so in the case of getGroups, the result would be in a 'groups' element.
+Do the following instead:

+    def result = getGroups()
+    result

+The result is an ArrayList containing groups.
+If you do the following:

+    def result = getGroups()
+    println "$result"

+Then you will see the reference to the arraylist instead.

+To access elements in that arraylist you can do:

+    def result = getGroups().groups[0]
+    result

+This will show the first element, and then you can access properties inside that element, e.g.:

+    def result = getGroups().groups[0].owner
+    result

+And now we are dealing with strings you can do:

-    def result = getGroups().groups
+    def result = getGroups().groups[0].owner
     println result

-But that still doesn't show anything.
-Instead you can write it like this:
+To get a list of all the group names:

+    def result = getGroups().groups.groupName // note: name also works here instead of groupName result

+Or another way is to write it like this to capture all the results:

     groups = []
-    getGroups().each {groups.push(it)}
+    getGroups().each { groups.push(it) }
     groups

-To capture all the output, or to just capture the name of each result (not the it.name refers to the collection and not any of the values in the result):
+Or to just capture the name of each result (not the it.name refers to the collection and not any of the values in the result):

     groups = []
-    getGroups().each {groups.push(it.name)}
+    getGroups().each { groups.push(it.name) } // OR getGroups().each { groups.push(it.groupName) }
     groups

 The following also works: